Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Vehicle Was Declared a Total Loss by Insurance Company

 When a vehicle is declared a total loss by an insurance company, it means that the cost of repairs exceeds the actual cash value of the car.
 This often happens when a vehicle has been severely damaged in an accident or natural disaster.
-The insurance company makes this determination based on the extent of the damage and the estimated cost of repairs.
+The company makes this determination based on the extent of the damage and the estimated cost of repairs.
 In such cases, the insurance company will pay out the actual cash value of the vehicle to the owner and take possession of the car.
 The title of the vehicle is then branded as “salvage,” indicating that it has been deemed a total loss.

 Vehicle Was Involved in a Severe Accident